ZerinJahan/Sentiment-Analysis-from-The-Reviews-of-Tourist/README.md

-# Sentiment-Analysis-from-The-Reviews-of-Tourist
+# Sentiment Analysis from the Reviews of Tourists
- A tourist accommodation reviews of hotels and restaurants in Thailand by sentiment analysis
+The project titled "Sentiment Analysis from the Reviews of Tourists" focuses on analysing tourist reviews to detect various types of sentiments and emotions.
+It involves text analysis and the use of the VADER lexicon for sentiment classification.
+The project is developed using Python in Jupyter Notebook, with libraries like Pandas, NumPy, Matplotlib, and Seaborn for data processing, analysis, and visualisation of sentiment trends in the reviews.